Momo Challenge hoax

-The "Momo Challenge" was a hoax and an Internet urban legend that was rumored to spread through social media and other outlets.
+The "Momo Challenge" is an internet hoax and urban legend that was rumoured to spread through social media and other outlets as a creepypasta.
 It was reported that children and adolescents were being harassed by a user named Momo to perform a series of dangerous tasks including violent attacks, self-harm, harming others, and suicide.
-Despite claims that the phenomenon had reached worldwide proportions in July 2018, the number of actual complaints was relatively small and no law enforcement agency has confirmed that anyone was harmed as a direct result of it.
+Despite claims that the phenomenon had reached worldwide proportions in July 2018, the number of actual complaints were relatively small and many law enforcement agencies have not been able to confirm that anyone was harmed as a direct result of it.
+Moreover, the Momo Challenge sparked global panic and prompted urgent warnings from authorities and child safety advocates.
+Reports of children encountering Momo's disturbing messages circulated widely, causing heightened fears among parents and caregivers.

 Chronology

-New internet scare
+Internet scare

 Discussions among YouTube commentators about a new internet phenomenon promoting self-harm similar to the Blue Whale Challenge surfaced in July 2018, followed in August by news items reporting allegations that cases of self-harm by children in South America and India had been prompted by WhatsApp messages.
-Reports were based on stories of teenagers being targeted by people presenting themselves as a character named Momo, trying to persuade people to contact them through their cell phone.
-As with other Internet hoaxes presented as challenges such as "Blue Whale", players are then instructed to perform a succession of tasks; refusal to do so is met with threats and gory pictures.
+Reports were based on stories of teenagers being targeted by people presenting themselves as a character named Momo, trying to persuade people to contact them through their cell phones.
+As with the aforementioned Blue Whale Challenge, and other Internet hoaxes presented as challenges, players are then instructed to perform a series of tasks; refusal to do so is met with threats and gory pictures.